 The state initially ran its own SHOP exchange for small businesses, dubbed One Mississippi, but had switched to the federally-run SHOP exchange by 2018 (and the federally-run SHOP exchange had switched to a direct-to-carrier enrollment model by that point).

-Which insurers offer coverage in the Mississippi marketplace?
+Which health insurance carriers offer 2022 coverage in the Mississippi marketplace?

 - Cigna (new for 2022)

 Molina, which offered plans in just 19 Mississippi counties in 2020, expanded its coverage area to the entire state for 2021.
-So all Mississippi residents have access to plans from both insurers for 2021.
+With the entry of Cigna and Vantage Health Plan of Mississippi, most Mississippi residents have access to plans from at least three insurers for 2022.

 Highest percentage of subsidy-eligible enrollees in the country

 Almost all of Mississippi’s exchange enrollees — 98% — were receiving premium subsidies as of early 2021 (that’s the highest rate in the nation; the nationwide average was 86%; this is unsurprising, since subsidy eligibility is based on income, and Mississippi has the lowest average household income in the US).

 When can I enroll in health insurance in Mississippi?

 The open enrollment period for 2022 coverage ran from November 1, 2021 to January 15, 2022.
 Outside of open enrollment, a qualifying event is necessary to enroll or make changes to your coverage.